UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <h4><strong>Entertainment: Capitol Steps</strong></h4>
 <p style="padding-left: 30px"><a href="http://http//www.capsteps.com/"><img class="alignright wp-image-110" src="http://www.umw.edu/familyweekend/wp-content/uploads/sites/25/2017/08/Capsteps-logo-web2-300x219.jpg" alt="" width="257" height="188" /></a>8 p.m. | George Washington Hall, Dodd Auditorium</p>
 <p style="padding-left: 30px">The Capitol Steps is a nationally known and ridiculously funny comedy troupe, based just down the street from our nation’s capital.
-Their songs and skits are derived from the abundance of current political material available on the front pages of national newspapers.</p>
-<p style="padding-left: 30px">Before The Daily Show, Full Frontal, and The Colbert Report, this Washington, DC-based comedy troupe gave audience laugh cramps with their bipartisan lampooning.
+Their songs and skits are derived from the abundance of current political material available on the front pages of national newspapers.
+Before The Daily Show, Full Frontal, and The Colbert Report, this Washington, DC-based comedy troupe gave audience laugh cramps with their bipartisan lampooning.
 They have appeared on numerous TV networks and present regular shows on NPR.
 The founders of the group were originally staffers on Capitol Hill, so they have a unique perspective that five of the last Presidents (6 if you include Hillary) have laughed at and loved.
 Come and see why!</p>
 <p style="padding-left: 30px">The Stafford Rotary Club is proud to offer this program at UMW's Dodd Auditorium, a site that has hosted The Capitol Steps many times.
 When you come, please consider bringing canned and non-perishable foods for the local Fredericksburg/Stafford community.
 These donations will be distributed through several of our local non-profits.</p>
 <p style="padding-left: 30px">To purchase tickets:   <a href="http://www.cscomedyfred.com/"><strong>www.CScomedyFred.com</strong></a>.</p>